 Hey everyone!
 I am still very much alive.
 Busy as always juggling two jobs and burning my weekends most of the time.
-I hardly have the time to write on my blog.
+I hardly have time to write on my blog.
 I think if there’s anything I enjoy most about this sideline of mine, it’s writing blog posts and sharing my thoughts on this field.
-Many people have reached out giving me words of encouragement and telling me they enjoy reading my posts and it really means a lot to me.
-I guess people find it refreshing that someone my age is doing this, and what’s more the views I hold are very contrarian and not what you hear from others in the field.
+Many people have reached out giving me words of encouragement and telling me they enjoy reading my blog and I can’t tell you how much that means to me.
+I guess people find it refreshing that someone my age is doing this, and what’s more, the views I hold are very contrarian and not what you usually hear from other practitioners or feng shui masters in the field.

 I’ve noticed some really interesting patterns in the way people approach metaphysics.
 Whenever I say that their BaZi chart lacks a certain beneficial element, people will always ask “How do I get more of my beneficial element?”
 However, when it comes to Zi Wei Dou Shu, no one seems to ask “How do I get that star in my Life Sector (命宮)” perhaps it sounds really silly.
-People usually tend to ask how to get a certain element because they’ve been made to believe that the 5 Elements (Metal, Wood, Water, Fire, Earth) are really referring to the literal, physical thing and all we need to do is to wear a certain colour associated to an element or have one of these elements nearby.
+People tend to ask how to get a certain element because they’ve been made to believe that the 5 Elements (Metal, Wood, Water, Fire, Earth) are really referring to the literal, physical thing and all we need to do is to wear a certain colour associated to an element or have one of these elements nearby.
+That is a completely wrong understanding of Chinese metaphysics.

 There’s a lot I wish to say here: I’ll try to make it organized and I’m going to make this a very candid post to place emphasis on the sheer absurdity of the myths and false beliefs held by most people.
 Despite the tone, there’s still a very important underlying message, so do read on.